gauravyadav04/Capstone-Machine-Learning-Engineer-with-Microsoft-Azure-Nanodegree/README.md

 * uploaded to my [github](https://raw.githubusercontent.com/gauravyadav04/Capstone-Machine-Learning-Engineer-with-Microsoft-Azure-Nanodegree/main/data/heart_failure_clinical_records_dataset.csv) to access it in train.py

 ## Automated ML
-*TODO*: Give an overview of the `automl` settings and configuration you used for this experiment
+Overview of the `automl` settings and configuration you used for this experiment

 AutoML Settings